equinor/reshub/docs/Ruff_howto.md

 with only few options.
 The defaults are opinionated and set to "good values" satisfying [PEP8](https://peps.python.org/pep-0008/).

--**Linting:** Identify and flag programming errors, stylistic inconsistencies, and potential bugs -**Auto-formatting:** Adjust the code's layout and style to adhere to predefined formatting standards, enhancing readability
+- **Linting:** Identify and flag programming errors, stylistic inconsistencies, and potential bugs
+- **Auto-formatting:** Adjust the code's layout and style to adhere to predefined formatting standards, enhancing readability

 ## Usage examples from the command line